xebiarohan/Docker/docker-compose.md

 ```
 It also removes the default network it created during the startup time but it will not remove the volumnes used in the docker-compose file by default.

+#### Removing volume while stopping services
-we can add -v to remove volumes as well.
+ We can add -v in the docker-compose down command to remove all the volumes defined in the docker-compose file.

 ```js
 docker-compose down -v